Voipfone launch the world's first Internet Telepathy service 1st April 2006.

 Terms & Conditions will almost certainly apply.

-Voipfone is an internet telephone service provided by iNet Telecoms Ltd, a London-based company which was formed to develop the latest voice over internet technologies for Small Businesses.
-It aims to challenge the traditional telecoms companies’ grip on the market by offering low cost, high quality services that have more advanced features than the old public switched telephone network (PSTN).
+Voipfone is an internet telephone service provided by iNet Telecoms Ltd, a London-based company which was formed to develop the latest voice over internet technologies for small businesses.
+It aims to challenge the traditional telecoms industry by offering web based, self-service and low cost, high quality services that have more advanced features than the old public switched telephone network (PSTN).

 VoIP (Voice over Internet Protocol) is a way of making telephone calls over the internet without needing to use the traditional telephone networks.
 Calls to other users of this technology are free, no matter where the caller and called party are in the world.